-With the new year upon us, now is the perfect time to reassess your expenses as an independent contractor.
-Any business budget can benefit from a little belt-tightening, but solopreneurs deal with smaller profit margins than larger companies, so the need to keep expenses to a minimum is much more pressing.
+There’s never a bad time to check your spending and reassess your expenses.
+While any business budget can benefit from a little belt-tightening, as an independent contractor you deal with smaller profit margins than large companies.
+That means the need to keep expenses to a minimum is more pressing.

-We’ve assembled a list of seven ways for independent contractors to easily and painlessly cut expenses in 2014, and free up those funds for other, more important uses.
+We’ve assembled a list of 7 ways for independent contractors to easily and painlessly cut expenses to free up those funds for other, more important uses.

 Whether you depend on a personal accountant for your taxes or a local store to assemble all your client reports, you may have noticed that many suppliers offer discounts for paying invoices as soon as you receive them.
-Not only will paying early save you money right away, but it will also help build the foundation of a strong relationship between you and your suppliers, which can lead to more room for negotiating lower prices in the future, as well.
+Not only will paying early save you money right away, but it will also help build the foundation of a strong relationship which can lead to more room for negotiating lower prices in the future.

-Buying in bulk may reduce the price of each item, but a large order still costs significantly more than a smaller one.
+Buying in bulk may reduce the price of each item, but a large order still costs significantly more than a small one.
 Consider whether you really need to tie up that much of your working capital.
 For example, do you really need a year's worth of paper at one time?

-Opportunity cost is just as much of a factor in saving money as cutting actual expenses is.
+Opportunity cost is just as much of a factor in saving money as cutting actual expenses.
 If you are using your valuable time to perform menial tasks such as filing paperwork, organizing tax documents, or reviewing contracts, instead of revenue-producing activities, you are losing money.
-Hiring an intern allows you to delegate the less specialized tasks and focus on bringing in more income, while also providing valuable work experience for the intern.

-Rather than spending money on necessary products and services, negotiate a deal with other business owners in which you provide them with an equivalent amount of goods or services from your own independent contractor business.
-Just be sure to set out the terms of the deal in a contract, to make it a legal transaction.
+Rather than spending money on products or services, work with other small business owners to negotiate a deal in which you provide them with an equivalent amount of services from your own business in exchange for what you need.
+Just be sure to lay out the terms of the deal in a contract to make it a legal transaction.

-The high cost of software can put a serious dent in a small business’s budget, especially if several different specialized programs are necessary.
-Open source software provides free alternatives to many popular programs, from Word to Photoshop, and files can usually be converted easily into formats compatible with clients’ needs.
+The high cost of software can put a serious dent in the budget of your business, especially if you use several different specialized programs.
+Open source software provides free alternatives to many popular programs, from Word to Photoshop, and files can usually be converted easily into formats compatible with client needs.

-Many solopreneurs use credit cards to pay for business expenses.
+Many independent professionals use credit cards to pay for business expenses.
 What is the annual percentage rate on yours?
 Often, credit card companies are willing to work with cardholders to lower rates, which can save your business a great deal of money, both in the short and long-term.